- As low as $263/Night

 - 2 Bathrooms

-This sunny first floor unit just finished a full remodel spring 2018 to feature 1.5 BR (1 King bed, 1 twin daybed) and 2 full BA.
-No detail was overlooked, featuring: elegantly restored wood floors, a bespoke-kitchen, refurbished claw foot tub, two separate porches & more!
+This sunny first floor unit finished a full remodel spring 2018 to feature 1.5 BR (1 King bed, 1 twin daybed) and 2 full bathrooms.
+No detail was overlooked, featuring: gorgeously restored wood floors, a bespoke-kitchen, refurbished claw foot tub, two separate porches & more!

 About the Area